This article is part of The Ascender, the Highrise platform for articles and resources.

 Food and Drink Get-To-Know-You Questions

-Food and drink questions can be a great way of understanding employees and further strengthening company culture.
-Some questions can include:
+Food and drink questions can be a great way of understanding employees and further strengthening the company culture.
+Some of the questions can include:

 • Which ice cream flavor sums up your mood?